 21st October 2021

-The Irish Penal Reform Trust (IPRT) and the Irish Criminal Bar Association (ICBA) will hold a Prison Law Seminar on Developing Sentencing Guidelines for Ireland: The Principles and Purposes of Sentencing on Thursday 21st October 2021, at 4.30pm (via Zoom).
+The Irish Penal Reform Trust (IPRT) and the Irish Criminal Bar Association (ICBA) held a Prison Law Seminar on Developing Sentencing Guidelines for Ireland: The Principles and Purposes of Sentencing on Thursday 21st October 2021 (via Zoom).

-The event is the second in IPRT’s 2021 Prison Law Seminar Series and will look at the work of the recently established Sentencing Guidelines and Information Committee in developing sentencing guidelines for Ireland, as well as the principles and purposes that should underpin any reform of Ireland’s sentencing laws.
+This was the second in IPRT’s 2021 Prison Law Seminar Series and explored the work of the recently established Sentencing Guidelines and Information Committee in developing sentencing guidelines for Ireland, as well as the principles and purposes that should underpin any reform of Ireland’s sentencing laws.

 Dr Ian Marder, Assistant Professor in Criminology at Maynooth University

 Noeline Blackwell, Chief Executive Officer at the Dublin Rape Crisis Centre

 Molly Joyce, Legal & Public Affairs Manager at the Irish Penal Reform Trust

 The seminar was chaired by IPRT Executive Director, Fíona Ní Chinnéide.

 Click here to watch the recording of the seminar on YouTube, or simply scroll to the bottom of this page.

 CPD Points: Attendance at the seminar may qualify for CPD points.
 Qualification is determined by the points’ issuer.
 IPRT is happy to provide certificates of attendance on request.
 Please contact firstname.lastname@example.org with the email and name you used to attend the seminar.